Wells Fargo Investment Institute Global Investment Strategy Team

 - We view digital assets as an alternative investment for qualified investors through a professionally managed fund.
 Due to the uniqueness, complexity and continued evolution of these assets, we plan to produce a series of reports with a goal of increasing investor education and understanding of cryptocurrencies.

-Executive summary – What’s changed and why now?call out
+Executive summary – What’s changed and why now?

 We believe that cryptocurrencies have evolved into a viable investment asset.
 There are over 9,000 cryptocurrencies, with $2.4 trillion in capitalization (as of May 7, 2021), and this depth and breadth allow additional analysis of their trends.1 Short-term factors suggest further deepening of the market.
 We believe long-term supply and demand trends support further industry growth, the potential for further compression in price volatility, and a possible role as portfolio diversifiers.